checkmeup/web/README.md

 # Web Interface for checkmeup.net

-This project aims to provide a simple web interface for the checkmeup.net application, following the principles of Feature Sliced Design (FSD).
+This project provides a simple web interface for the checkmeup.net application, following Feature Sliced Design (FSD) principles.

 ## Feature Sliced Design (FSD)

 Feature Sliced Design (FSD) is an architectural methodology for frontend projects.
-It focuses on dividing the application into distinct layers and slices to improve scalability, maintainability, and reusability.
-The main principles include:
+It divides the application into layers and slices to enhance scalability, maintainability, and reusability.
+Key principles include:

-1. **Layered Architecture**: Separating the application into layers such as app, processes, pages, features, entities, shared, etc.
+1. **Layered Architecture**: Separating the application into layers: app, pages, widgets, features, entities and shared.
-2. **Sliced Structure**: Dividing the application into slices based on business domains or features.
+2. **Sliced Structure**: Dividing the application layers into slices to improve organization and maintainability.
-3. **Isolation and Encapsulation**: Ensuring that each slice and layer is isolated and encapsulated to reduce dependencies and improve modularity.
+3. **Isolation and Encapsulation**: Ensuring each slice and layer is isolated and encapsulated to reduce dependencies and improve modularity.
-4. **Explicit Dependencies**: Making dependencies between slices and layers explicit to improve clarity and maintainability.
+4. **Explicit Dependencies**: Making dependencies between layers and slices explicit to improve clarity and maintainability.

-For more information about FSD, visit [this link](https://www.feature-sliced.design/).
+For more information about FSD, visit [Feature Sliced Design](https://www.feature-sliced.design/).

+Each folder in the `src` directory represents a separate layer of the application and contains a `README.md` file with more information about the layer.

 ## Tailwind CSS

-Additionally, this project utilizes Tailwind CSS as its primary CSS framework.
-For more information about Tailwind CSS, visit [this link](https://tailwindcss.com/).
+This project uses Tailwind CSS as its primary CSS framework.
+For more information, visit [Tailwind CSS](https://tailwindcss.com/).

 ## License